Gol Gumbaz: Architecture

-The Gol Gumbaz is one of the most ambitious structures built by the Adil Shahi dynasty.
-It is the most technically advanced domed structure to have been erected in the Deccan, and one of the largest single-chamber structures in the world.
-The architect of the structure is not known.
-Bianca Alfieri asserts that the building's size was a conscious decision made by Mohammed Adil Shah in order to rival the architecture of the Ibrahim Rauza, the tomb of the ruler's predecessor Ibrahim Adil Shah II.
-Alternatively, Elizabeth Merklinger suggests that the size was an attempt to assert the stature of the Adil Shahi dynasty, in light of its later absorption by the Mughal Empire.
+The Gol Gumbaz has been described as one of the most ambitious architectural achievements of the Adil Shahi dynasty.
+At the time of Mohammed Adil Shah's death, it was the most technically advanced domed structure to have been erected in the Deccan, and one of the largest single-chamber structures in the world.
+Architectural historian Elizabeth Merklinger suggests that the size of the Gol Gumbaz's central dome was an attempt to assert the stature of the Adil Shahi dynasty, in light of its conflict with and subsequent absorption by the Mughal Empire.
+The mausoleum was chiefly constructed of brown basalt mined from local quarries, and decorated with gilded plaster.